Dave Quiggle

-Dave Quiggle is an American guitarist in the hardcore punk genre.
-He played for various projects such as xDISCIPLEx A.D., No Innocent Victim, Shockwave, and Jesus Wept.
+Dave Quiggle is an American musician, best known as a guitarist in the hardcore punk genre.
+He has played in various bands including xDISCIPLEx A.D., No Innocent Victim, Shockwave, and Jesus Wept.
 He currently works for Facedown Records as a graphic designer.

 Personal life

 Quiggle is married to Shannon Quiggle, (since 1999) a fellow employee of Facedown Records.
 Dan Quiggle, xDISCIPLEx A.D.'s vocalist, is Dave's brother.
 Quiggle is an outspoken Christian.